Cash on Delivery Available. Shop Now!

 (Susrutha Samhitha Sutra sthana 15/24)

 Acharya Susrutha in the above verse states that Balam is that factor due to which one achieves the stability and nourishment of Mamsa dhatu (muscle tissue), ability to carry out different tasks efficiently, obtain good complexion, clearness, and pleasantness of voice, along with the clear efficient working of sense organs, motor functions, mind, and intellect.
-How captivating is that the great sage describes the whole concept of immunity in just one verse and that too very precise and well-defined!
+How captivating is that the great sage describes the whole concept of immunity in Ayurveda in just one verse and that too very precise and well-defined!

 According to Ayurveda, various factors are responsible for the Balam of an individual.
 Taking this into consideration, Acharya Charaka mentioned 3 types of Balam as follows: